-No material changes and commitments affecting the financial position of the Companyoccurred between end of the financial year 2016-17 to which this financial statementrelates and the date of this report.
+No material changes or commitments affecting the financial position ofthe Company occurred between end of the financial year and the date of this report.

 A) Conservation of Energy:

 a.
-Steps taken or impact on conservation of energy In absence of any businessactivities carried out during the year under review your director has nothing to reportwith respect to conservation of energy.
-However Company continues to implement prudentpractices for saving electricity and other energy resourcesin day-to-day activities.
+Steps taken or impact on conservation of energy - TheOperations of the Company do not consume energy intensively.
+However the Companycontinues to implement prudent practices for saving electricity and other energy resourcesin day-to-day activities.

 B) Technology absorption adaption and innovation:

 a.
 The efforts made towards technology absorption - The Companycontinues to take prudential measures in respect of technology absorption adaptation andtake steps to use the scarce resources effectively.

 b.
 The benefits derived like product improvement costreduction product development or import substitution - Not Applicable.

 c.
 In case of imported technology (imported during the lastthree years reckoned from the beginning of the financial year) - Not Applicable.

 d.
 The expenditure incurred on Research and Development - NotApplicable.